Exterior window shutters are taken for granted as an easy to install, quick fix to improve curb appeal.

-What Style Shutter is Right for my House?
+What Shutter Styles are Right for My House?

 Look at old photos.
 If you don’t have any, look around your neighborhood for similar houses and see the kind they have.
 You can usually tell if the shutters are original.
 Keep in mind that your house may have been built in 1800 and the shutters replaced in 1900 with a style popular at that time.
 Shutter styles and hardware are also regional.
 You can contact your local Preservation Commission if you have one although I doubt if any of them could provide any help.
 Try them anyway; if not, call a Preservation Architect and ask for a recommendation.
 Your State Historic Preservation Office will have a listing of qualified Preservation Architects and consultants.

 Board and Batten shutters and Raised Panel shutters were used during the 18th century and into the 19th century.
 Strap Hinges were used and Rat-tail style tie-backs were most popular.
 Note that Board and Batten shutters do NOT have spaces between the boards like those made today.
 Board and Batten shutters varied, some with tongue-and-groove planks.
 These shutters were used on cottages and more primitive structures while raised panel shutters appeared on more refined structures.

 At the end of the 18th century louvered shutters began to gain in popularity.
 Up to the Civil War, homes had raised paneled shutters on the first floor for privacy and security, but did not have any shutters on the 2nd floor.
 Louvered shutters were often added to the 2nd floor as a later addition.